joshrotenberg/schmetrics/README.md

 </dependency>
 ```

 `schmetrics` is intended to be a thin Clojure wrapper atop Coda Hale's [metrics](http://metrics.codahale.com/) library for measuring the behavior of various aspects of an application.
-The Java APIs are fairly straightforward and can fairly easily be used directly via Clojure's interop, but this library ties them up and makes them a little more Clojure-y, managing some of the state behind the scenes and exposing only what's necessary to get the job done.
+The Java APIs are straightforward and can fairly easily be used directly via Clojure's interop, but this library ties them up and makes them a little more Clojure-y, managing some of the state behind the scenes and exposing only what's necessary to get the job done.
 Comments, bugs and patches are welcome.

 This project came after a quick solo brainstorming of something useful and entertaining to write during Clojure West 2014.
 I've been using metrics on the Java side for a few weeks and just wanted to see how it might look in Clojure.
-So yeah.

 ## Metrics